sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 We advise spending within reason for the location you are visiting, with a $300 USD per night maximum spend limit (including taxes, fees, and parking).

-> Spending over $300 USD per night requires additional approvals from
+> NOTE: Spending over $300 USD per night requires additional approvals from
 > Finance / People Ops.
 >
 > _Please send travel@sourcegraph.com an email with your manager and